 By analyzing the current user flows, I was able to figure out where friction points were for tasks and remove unnecessary steps.

-Based on data I received in the interviews, I created new flows that illuminated how many steps it takes to complete their tasks and how time consuming it becomes with hundreds or thousands of chillers in their portfolio.
+Based on data I learned from the interviews, I created new flows that illuminated how many steps it takes to complete their tasks and how time consuming it becomes with hundreds or thousands of chillers in their portfolio.
 I was looking to pinpoint inefficiencies that could be addressed with automation using the dashboard.

 Task flows analyzed included: